getgrav/grav-learn/pages/10.cookbook/06.tutorials/04.create-a-blog/docs.md

 In this case, in system.yaml (System configuration in Admin) set `home.hide_in_urls` option (Hide Home in URLs in Admin) to true.

-(Warning: this is not yet in Grav stable, and will be released in the next Grav update)

 ## The inner workings

 You might want to know how this works.
 The Blog template, the content of the `blog.html.twig` file provided in the theme `templates/` folder, simply iterates over its child pages.